MoriyaFaith/R-MOR-REFORGED/RELEASE/README.md

 - Updated portrait icon.
 	- Old icon was from an older version of the mod when the textures were different.

+- Fixed neck becoming tiny when looking backwards.

 - SMASH
-	- Reduced screenshake amplitude from 5 -> 3.9
+	- Replaced screenshake with subtle directional recoil.
 	- Now only lunges forward if the forward movement button is pressed.
 		- On gamepad, checks if movement input is within 50 degrees of the forward direction on either side.
 	- Each enemy hit reduces lunge speed by 50%.

-	*Trying to make this a bit less disorienting to use.*
+	*Adding extra control to this skill's movement.
+You can now easily choose whether you want to lunge or stay in place.*

 - FORCED_REASSEMBLY
 	- Increased fully charged hit OVERCLOCK extension time from 1.6s -> 2s